mbarlocker/typescript-config/README.md

 Things that it doesn't do:

-* Local override files (although you can accomplish this by using file:// or similar)
+* Local override files (although you can accomplish this by using any of the remote loaders to store a local file)

 ## Usage